LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 .. seealso::
-   Now that you have a virtual display, you may want to automate changing the resolution and refresh rate on the host prior to connecting to an app.
+   Now that you have a virtual display, you may want to automate changing the resolution and refresh rate, on the host, prior to connecting to an app.
 See :ref:`Changing Resolution and Refresh Rate
    <about/guides/app_examples:changing resolution and refresh rate>` for more information.